wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 Laboratory at the National Institute of Standards and Technology (NIST).
 The group aims to provide recommendations to upper management on the direction NIST needs to take in weathering the future data storm.
-In particular the group will make recommendations on issues such as workflow management, reproducible research and data provenance issues.
+In particular, the group will make recommendations on issues such as workflow management, reproducible research and data provenance issues.
 The group has also discussed physical infrastructure for scientific data though I have less interest in that area.
-From my perspective, some important actions NIST can take to improve scientific data management at NIST and in the wider scientific community include:
+From my perspective, some important actions NIST can take to improve scientific data management practices at NIST and in the wider scientific community include:

  * More active engagement with open source projects that are already answering the issues surrounding data capture and provenance.